 Innovation and research park

-Rosalind Franklin University (RFU) has announced plans for the construction of a new innovation and research park at 3333 Green Bay road in the university’s North Chicago campus.
+Rosalind Franklin University (RFU) has announced plans for the construction of an innovation and research park at the university’s North Chicago campus.

-The new facility will comprise sophisticated laboratory and incubator space, which can be used by faculty and commercial biotech start-ups.
-It will help national and international life science firms promote research synergy.
+The facility will comprise laboratory and incubator space that can be used by faculty and commercial biotech start-ups.
+It is intended to help national and international life science firms promote research synergy.

-RFU obtained endorsement for phase I of development from the university’s board of trustees in March.
+RFU obtained approval for the first phase of the project’s development from the university’s board of trustees in March 2017.

-The innovation and research park will be constructed in RFU’s medicine and science campus adjacent to the Lovell Federal Health Care Centre (FHCC) in Lake County.
-The site will be surrounded by numerous bioscience companies in the Midwest.
+The innovation and research park will be built at RFU’s medicine and science campus next to the Lovell Federal Health Care Centre (FHCC) in Lake County.
+The site will be surrounded by several bioscience companies in the Midwest.

 The facility will be located in the Greater Chicago area, which houses a number of equity and venture capital firms.

-The two-phased development is expected to commence in September, while operations are expected to begin in 2019.
+The two-phased development is expected to begin in September 2017, with operations expected to begin in 2019.

-The project is estimated to provide 498 job vacancies in the first phase of construction, bringing a total economic impact of approximately $117m a year for North Chicago and Lake County upon completion.
+The project is expected to create around 498 jobs in the first phase of construction, bringing a total economic impact of around $117m a year for North Chicago and Lake County upon completion.

-As part of the long-term expansion, the new facility will include two additional buildings in the second phase of development.
-The biopark project will create 4,000 new jobs and an estimated economic impact of $278m a year for Lake County, if both phases of development are implemented.
+As part of the long-term expansion, the facility will include two more buildings in the second phase of its development.
+The biopark project will create 4,000 jobs and an estimated economic impact of $278m a year for Lake County if both phases of development are implemented.

-The new innovation and research park will be four-stories high, with a total floor space of 10,000ft².
+The innovation and research park will be four stories high and cover a 10,000ft² total floor space.
 It will feature space for offices, small and large meeting rooms, and common areas on the first floor.

-Designed to encourage collaboration among academic and industry scientists, innovators, and entrepreneurs, the building aims to translate RFU’s nationally recognised research into treatments for conditions including Alzheimer’s disease, diabetes, cancer, and mental illness.
+Designed to encourage collaboration among academic and industry scientists, innovators and entrepreneurs, the building aims to translate RFU’s nationally recognised research into treatments for various conditions, including Alzheimer’s disease, diabetes, cancer and mental illness.

 The research park can accommodate up to 175 researchers in the first phase of development.
-Areas of focus for research will be developing solutions for neuroscience and neurodegenerative diseases, including Alzheimer’s, Parkinson’s, Huntington’s, and muscular dystrophy.
-Scope of research and investigations will include genetic diseases, inflammation, and proteomics.
+Research at the park will focus on developing solutions for neuroscience and neurodegenerative diseases, including Alzheimer’s disease, Parkinson’s disease, Huntington’s disease and muscular dystrophy.
+The scope of research and investigations will include genetic diseases, inflammation and proteomics.

-The co-location of disease-specific laboratory space will generate new synergies, boost competitiveness for federal grant funding and venture capital, and draw interest from philanthropic partners.
+The co-location of disease-specific laboratory space is intended to generate synergies, boost competitiveness for federal grant funding and venture capital, and draw interest from philanthropic partners.

-RFU will partner with SmartHealth Activator to accelerate innovations at the new research park.
-SmartHealth Activator will serve to connect researchers with biotech businesses and will offer biotech start-ups access to customers, elite mentors, experienced operators, investors, seed funding, and co-working space.
+RFU will partner with SmartHealth Activator to accelerate innovations at the research park.
+SmartHealth Activator will serve to connect researchers with biotech businesses and offer biotech start-ups access to customers, elite mentors, experienced operators, investors, seed funding and co-working space.

-RFU has also partnered with Abbvie, Zoll Medical, and Ironwood Pharmaceuticals, as well as Celgene, Lundbeck, Smith & Nephew, and Ionis in a number of research areas.
-It also shares collaborative research programmes with DePaul University, Northern Illinois University, Advocate/Lutheran General Hospital, and the Lovell Federal Health Care Centre.
+RFU has also partnered with Abbvie, Zoll Medical and Ironwood Pharmaceuticals, as well as Celgene, Lundbeck, Smith and Nephew, and Ionis, in a number of research areas.
+It also shares collaborative research programmes with DePaul University, Northern Illinois University, Advocate/Lutheran General Hospital and the Lovell Federal Health Care Centre.

-The new facility is estimated to be completed with an investment of $50m under a public/private partnership.
-RFU is working with a non-profit foundation called The University Financing Foundation (TUFF) for funding and development of the build.
+The facility is estimated to be completed with a $50m investment under a public/private partnership.
+RFU is working with The University Financing Foundation (TUFF), a non-profit foundation, for the project’s funding and development.

 The project is also endorsed by the City of North Chicago and a number of elected officials.